shubhamrpatel/Advance-Data-Science/Assignment_2/README.md

 • Conduct an exploratory data analysis using Python packages (plotly, seaborn, matplotlib etc.) to understand the dataset.
 • Put together a PowerPoint report with graphs and key insights garnered from this analysis.
-Cannot be used without written permission from QuantUniversity LLC.
-Copyright: 2018 QuantUniversity LLC.

 Part 3: Feature engineering
 Preparation:
 https://jakevdp.github.io/PythonDataScienceHandbook/05.04-feature-engineering.html (1)